 - bk. book, first edition of the works of Pir-o-Murshid Inayat Khan as edited by Sherifa Goodenough or others. - c. copied text, copy - corr. corrected, correction(s). - e.t. an early typewritten copy made from Sakina Furnée's shorthand transcription, not typewritten by her, and showing some alterations and inaccuracies.
 Sometimes these copies were corrected by Sakina after comparison with her shorthand reporting.
 In some cases such an early typewritten copy was used by Sherifa Goodenough for an initial preparation of the text to be used for multiplication and/or publication. - Fm.
 Mrs. Fazal Mai Egeling, a Dutch mureed, or an annotation in her handwriting. - Gd.
 Miss Sherifa Goodenough, an early English mureed and secretary and editor to Pir-o-Murshid Inayat Khan, or a document prepared by her. - Gr.
 Miss Sophia Saintsbury Green, an early English mureed, or a document in her handwriting. - Gru.
-Dr. O. C. Gruner, an English mureed and early editor for Pir-o-Murshid Inayat Khan, or a document prepared by him. - h. handwritten, or a document in handwriting. - HI.
+Dr. O. C. Gruner, an English mureed and early editor for Pir-o-Murshid Inayat Khan, or a document prepared by him. - h. handwritten, or a document in handwriting. - Hl.
 Mlle C. Hulot, a French mureed living in Paris, or her reporting of a simultaneous French translation, sentence by sentence, while the lecture was being given.

-- hwr. handwriting, handwritten. - Kf.
+- Hq.
+International Headquarters, Geneva, Switzerland, which was the administrative and coordinative centre for the different sections of the Sufi Order, renamed "Sufi Movement" in October 1923. - hwr. handwriting, handwritten. - Kf.
 Kefayat Gladys I. LLoyd, an English mureed, or a document prepared by her.. - Kr.
-Miss A. Kafia Kerdijk, an early Dutch mureed, or a document prepared by her. - l. later, especially applying to typescripts (l.tp.) from the period after 1940. - Lf.
-Mlle H. Lefèbvre, an early French mureed living in Paris, or her reporting of a simultaneous French translation, sentence by sentence, while the lecture was given, or a handwritten copy made by her from this text. - lh. longhand. - Lm.
+Miss A. Kafia Kerdijk, an early Dutch mureed, or a document prepared by her. - 1. later, especially applying to typescripts (l.tp.) from the period after 1940. - Lf.
+Mlle H. Lefebvre, an early French mureed living in Paris, or her reporting of a simultaneous French translation, sentence by sentence, while the lecture was given, or a handwritten copy made by her from this text. - lh. longhand. - Lm.
 Lakmé van Hogendorp.
 Pir-o-Murshid Inayat Khan dictated two series of lessons on Indian music to her in Switzerland. - L.M.
 Le Message, a French bulletin published in the 1930s. - Mc.
 Mrs. Marya Khushi Cushing, an American mureed from New York who took down some lectures of Pir-o-Murshid Inayat Khan in shorthand, or a document prepared by her. - Ng.
 Miss Nargis Dowland, an early mureed from Southampton, England, or a document prepared by her. - o.t. an old typescript, probably made from the original reporting during Pir-o-Murshid Inayat Khan's lifetime. - p. preparation, referring to manuscripts made as part of the editing process in preparation for private distribution or printing in a book.